irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 This deck's main issue is how expensive it is to run well (skill points wise), even though it does work pretty well when it's set up, so not that many changes were needed.

 ### Build(s) to try
-Barebone skills - Bullseye for armor gating, ICTV armor to gain benefits from damage absorption, health buffs from partners in crime, and preferably hostage taker for additional passive regen, if your team doesn't have great DPS.
+Barebone skills - "Bullseye" for armor gating, ICTV armor to gain benefits from damage absorption, health buffs from partners in crime, and preferably hostage taker for additional passive regen, if your team doesn't have great DPS.

 Build 1 - Shotgun Survivalist https://pd2builder.netlify.app/?s=1G1W00xk6F10-910-6100&p=j&a=6&t=f&d=3
 Fairly simple build, take converts to gain health improvements, and then tag your teammates (preferably human players) to improve your survivability with absorption and constant health regen.